Author: Najla Ksouri

 TO4=+200

-# Define the corresponding background for each upstream boundary
+# Define the corresponding background for each upstream interval

 BGMSK1=${UP1}/${SPECIES}-up1.rm.fna